|

 Dow Jones

-Industrial Average daily data.
+Industrial Average daily

-The eSignal symbol for this index is
+data.
+The eSignal symbol for

 $INDU.